 Of course, bots have value beyond serving up better customer experiences.
 They can provide marketing teams with extremely valuable data on customers, their questions, and their preferences.

 The insights that can be gained from this data can be of value for marketers, research and development teams, and customer service.
 In the past few years, chatbot reporting functionality has improved significantly enabling people to get the most out of the information collected.

 There are also better ways to report on the success of customer interactions with bots.
 These involve tracking several metrics like the number of customers engaged, length of time engaged, and user satisfaction.

 AI can automate the process of curating the right marketing email content

 Email subscriptions continue to be a valuable currency in e-commerce.
 As long as a business has the right contact information and permissions they can target potential customers with marketing content.
 They can also retarget past customers and those who have abandoned shopping carts.

-The problem is that so many of these of emails are aimed at a mass audience.
+The problem is that so many of these emails are aimed at a mass audience.
 They are written and distributed to people who just happen to meet a couple of criteria.
 Nothing about them makes them particularly notable among all the other mail that lands in the recipients’ mailbox.